smoores-dev/storyteller/docs/docs/getting-started.md

 ## Manual docker commands

-### Running the backend server
+### Running the synchronization server

-The Storyteller backend server is distributed as a Docker image, available on the GitLab Container Registry at `registry.gitlab.com/smoores/storyteller:latest` (`registry.gitlab.com/smoores/storyteller:cuda-latest` for a CUDA-enabled build).
+The Storyteller synchronization server is distributed as a Docker image, available on the GitLab Container Registry at `registry.gitlab.com/smoores/storyteller:latest`.

 The API server saves a lot of data to the local filesystem; it's not uncommon to have over 1GB of data for a single book.
 It's important to mount a volume at the